 What is an MRI scan and does health insurance cover it?

 Magnetic resonance imaging (MRI) scans are a sophisticated type of diagnostic technology.
-MRI machines will emit a strong magnetic field around the body part being scanned, which can be used to see inside the body and identify certain issues and abnormalities.
+MRI machines emit a strong magnetic field around the body part being scanned, which can be used to see inside the body and identify certain health issues and abnormalities.

 Private health funds are most often used to cover the gap when having an MRI done at a private hospital, or to pay for MRI scans that are not strictly medically necessary, such as for the purposes of a health screening or if it has otherwise not been recommended by a doctor.
 Other treatments that may include MRI are:

 Terms and conditions to look for in health insurance policies

-When comparing health insurance policies to cover MRI scans, there are some terms, conditions and phrasings to look out for.
+When comparing health insurance policies to cover MRI scans, there are some terms, conditions and phrasings to look out for:

 - Pre-existing conditions.
 This can be a particular concern for seniors, as such conditions may accumulate over the years, slowly limiting your options.
-You may wish to look at special health insurance policies for baby boomers if you are over 65.
+You may wish to look at health insurance options for baby boomers if you are over 65.

 How to claim MRIs on Medicare

-The process for claiming and the amount covered by Medicare both depend on whether you are a public or a private patient, and whether you are visiting a public or a private hospital.
+The process for claiming and the amount covered by Medicare both depend on whether you are a public or a private patient, and whether you are visiting a public or a private hospital: